Get insider access

 Ultimate Ears WONDERBOOM 2

 The Ultimate Ears WONDERBOOM 2 is better than the Bose SoundLink Flex, though they have different strengths.
 The Ultimate Ears is a stereo speaker with a more open and wide-sounding soundstage.
 It has less compression present at max volume and significantly longer-lasting battery life, though this can vary depending on your usage.
-However, the Bose can produce a more extended low-bass and supports voice assistants through your smartphone.
+However, the Bose can produce a deeper bass and supports voice assistants through your smartphone.

 Bose SoundLink Revolve+ II

 The Bose SoundLink Revolve+ II and the Bose SoundLink Flex perform similarly.
-The Revolve+ II offers a wider and more natural-sounding soundstage, thanks to its 360-degree design.
-It also has a longer-lasting battery life, though this can vary depending on your usage.
-That said, the Flex is smaller, and voice assistants from your paired smartphone are better at understanding your commands from far and in noisy environments.
-It's better built with an IP67 rating for dust and water resistance.
-Its sound profile is also a bit better built out-of-the-box.
+The Revolve+ II offers a wider and more natural-sounding soundstage thanks to its 360-degree design.
+It also has a longer-lasting battery life, though that can vary depending on your usage.
+On the other hand, the Flex is smaller, and voice assistants from your paired smartphone are better at understanding your commands from far away and in noisy environments.
+It's better built, with an IP67 rating for dust and water resistance, and its default sound profile is also a bit more balanced.

 Bose SoundLink Revolve II